wp-plugins/updraftplus/readme.txt

 * <a href="https://updraftplus.com">Premium version and support available - https://updraftplus.com</a>
 * Supported on all current PHP versions (5.2 - 5.6)

+From our <a href="https://www.youtube.com/user/UpdraftPlus/videos">YouTube channel</a>, here's how to install:

 https://www.youtube.com/watch?v=7ReY7Z19h2I&rel=0

 = Don't Risk Your Backups On Anything Less =